 - Multiple colour design (Purple, green, pink and grey)

-- can be used as writ and ankle weights
+- can be used as wrist and ankle weights

 The Best Adjustable Ankle Weights